 In retrospect, the effects of God's guidance throughout her life become clear.
 The fine diction she practiced as a Filipino schoolgirl, the spiritual poverty she suffered as a Canadian teenager, the faith formation and poise she received at Regnum Christi, the intellectual discipline and self-confidence she cultivated at Thomas Aquinas College - all were to serve a greater purpose.
-"I wanted to give to others what I was missing growing up," she notes.
+"I wanted to give to others what I was missing growing up," she notes

-At that time, Miss Bacani was longing to rejoin her family in Canada, and as providence would have it, a new Catholic television channel was forming in where else? - Toronto.
+At that time, Miss Bacani was longing to rejoin her family in Canada, and as providence would have it, a new Catholic television channel was forming in - where else? - Toronto.
 So after graduating in 2003, she went home and applied for a job at Salt + Light.
-"I was she returned to Toronto.
+"I was very honest," she says of the interview process.
+"I told them I don't have a television background, but I do have a love for creativity, a love for my faith, and I can learn anything."